nodejs/node/doc/api/test.md

   The `spec` reporter outputs the test results in a human-readable format.

 * `dot`
-  The `dot` reporter outputs the test results in a comact format, where each passing test is represented by a `.`, and each failing test is represented by a `X`.
+  The `dot` reporter outputs the test results in a compact format, where each passing test is represented by a `.`, and each failing test is represented by a `X`.